Which Of The Following Is A Benefit Of Unified Command

 Understanding Unified Command: A Collaborative Approach

 At its core, Unified Command is about shared responsibility.
 Instead of individual agencies operating independently, often leading to duplication of effort and conflicting priorities, UC establishes a collaborative environment where all involved parties work together under a single, agreed-upon plan.
-This collective leadership structure ensures that resources are utilized optimally, avoiding the inefficiencies often seen in fragmented command systems.
+In practice, this collective leadership structure ensures that resources are utilized optimally, avoiding the inefficiencies often seen in fragmented command systems.
 Think of it as a symphony orchestra, where different sections (agencies) play their unique parts, but all are harmoniously coordinated by a conductor (Unified Command).

 The benefits of this unified approach are manifold and impact several critical areas of emergency management: